 Hands-on Course in Molecular Modeling and Drug Docking

 The course is held in the Digital Media Center teaching lab in the Biochemical Sciences Building, 420 Henry Mall.
 Each student runs Sybyl on a Linux server thru a Macintosh interface.
-The cost of the course is $200.
 There is no UW credit for this course.
 The course has been taught the last five years by Dr. Ken Satyshur from the SMSSF during the Spring semester.